-Diving deeper into core audience, you should have a look at what your potential customers wants and needs are, and if you are solving their pain points with your services or product solution.
-The vast majority of companies never fully develop their marketing message pillars, that speaks to each on of their service offerings.
+Diving deeper into the core audience, you should have a look at what your potential customers’ wants and needs are, and if you are solving their pain points with your services or product solution.
+The vast majority of companies never fully develop their marketing message pillars, that speak to each one of their service offerings.
 We recommend and have trained with the Story Brand, its is paramount that you get streamlined with you messaging.

 - Be Clear

 If you decide to incorporate content creation into your overall Brand marketing campaigns be sure to measure results with metrics.
 Keeping good notes on your metrics will help you hit your goals, but it will depend on what you want to achieve.

 A successful content marketing strategy means tracking your KPI’s (Key Performance Indicators) like the conversion rate of your blog articles.
 If it is low you know to invest in some Conversion Rate Optimization, or maybe your SEO efforts have quite paid off yet and need to get more organic traffic to your blog.
 Whatever you do, be sure to measure it so you can improve through time.